GitC0der/CS213_Cirky/README.md

-##CS213 Human-Computer Interaction Project##
+##CS213 Human-Computer Interaction Project Milestone 3##
-#Space Ghost Sheep#
+Once upon a time, Cirky the Cellulo robot decided to leave its home on planet Curlos, tired of spending all its time inside in front of a computer.
+Absorbing the rays from two distant burning stars it suddenly glimpsed a sparkling item out of the corner of its sensors.
+Bemused and intrigued, it cautiously approached the shiny object only to realise that it was a gem.
+Cirky was so excited that it barely noticed Ghost, a serious-looking Cellulo robot, modified to act as a permanent pain in the back drive of anyone in its vicinity, rushing towards it, ready to take it down with one swift strike.

 This project is a Unity-based C# physical game where three little robots, so-called Cellulo robots, are used.
-Two represent dogs and are player- controlled, whereas the third is meant to be a sheep.
-Both players compete against each other in the aim to push the sheep into a green hole in the middle of the field and whoever is closest to it, gets points.
-But beware:
-At any point the sheep may turn into a ghost and start hunting you!

-A WebGL version of the game is available here: https://hkhodr.github.io/spacesheep/
+One represent the player-controlled entity "Cirky", whereas the other two are meant to be a ghosts hunting the latter.
+Cirky's aim is to get as many points and to to survive as long as possible in the allotted time frame.

 This project is part of a course in EPFL, all right to their respective owner